 Suicide is among the leading causes of death in the United States.
 One reason it’s so prevalent is because there’s no single reason people decide to take their own lives.
+Experts say that there’s no one real answer.
+It’s typically a number of situations or occasions.

-Redding lists the primary causes as:
+Some of the primary causes are:

 - Severe depression or other mental illness